hsze/NVA-VNET-Architectures/README.md

 For VNET to OnPrem traffic, User Defined Routes (UDRs) are required at the Spoke VNETs to ensure traffic is forwarded to the NVA.
 In order to ensure symmetry for return traffic across stateful firewalls, UDRs are also required at the GatewaySubnet pointing to the NVA (or the ILB front-ending the NVA in an HA configuration) for the Spoke VNET prefix destinations.

 The advantage of this option is it is easy to understand.
 The disadvantage is the roughly n^2 (n-factorial) number of peers which are required to build the full mesh, and possibly hitting the peering [limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-resource-manager-virtual-networking-limits).
+[Azure Virtual Network Manager](https://docs.microsoft.com/en-us/azure/virtual-network-manager/overview) may be used as a management service to as a scalable way to manage peering.
 ## Option 2: Virtual WAN for direct communication between VNETs, and Classic Hub to OnPrem
 With this option, the Spoke VNETs are connected to both a Virtual WAN Hub as well as a Classic Hub hosting a Virtual Network Gateway (VNG).
 The Virtual WAN connectivity replaces the full mesh from the previous option.
 Communication to on-prem is facilitated via the Classic Hub.
 The topology looks as follows: